exactly-once/mini-book/Durable messaging.md

 ## At-least-once

 When a message is handed over to such a specialized component, that component stores it durably (equivalent of my own memory) and then tries to forward it to the destination.
-If it fails, it places the message on the retry loop.
+If it fails, it places the message on the retry loop (equivalent to my apetite for coffee).
 Eventually after a successful result, the message is removed from the storage to conserve space.
 This idea is called _durable asynchronoous messaging_.

+Software that realizes this pattern was among the first to be available e.g. IBM MQ.
+This proves how useful the idea of _at-least-once_ communication has been since the very beginning of business software.
+One key difference between the early implementations of durable messaging solutions and the modern ones is in the way they handle transactions.

+## Exactly-once

+In the past these technologies, in one way or another, allowed sharing atomic transaction context with a database (e.g. IBM MQ and IBM DB2 or more recently Microsoft SQL Server and MSMQ).
+This meant that the application can, in a single atomic transaction, consume a message, modify data, and send out follow-up messages.

+Combined with broker's advanced internal message deduplication and exclusive consumption we get the end-to-end guarantee of exactly-once communication, that is the code processing messages can always assume that it will event get a single copy of each message and, once that copy is acknowledged as processed, it will never appear again.

+This _Atomic Message Handler_ pattern proved to be tremendously useful and gained popularity over the years.
+Unfortunately, most modern cloud-native message brokers do not offer similar transaction capabilities.
+In the next chapter we will dig deeper into reasons why it is the case.

+## Back to square one?

+Since a message broker is a separate piece of software that runs outside of application's address space, communication with it is a subject of failure.
+If so, the application must be able to retry until it succeeds but this seems to defeat the whole purpose of having an _at-least-once_ message broker.
+All we did is we have just moved the problem to a different place.

+That's not entirely true.
+First, we traded the problem of retrying talking with another application for a problem of retrying communication with a message broker.
+These pieces of infrastructure tend to be quite reliable if well-maintained so the actual likelihood of failure is much smaller (though of course not zero) and the expected periods of unavailability -- much shorted.

+Secondly, we can use the Outbox pattern to communicate with the message broker to provide a complete end-to-end solution to the problem.
+There is one caveat, however.
+The Outbox pattern, by design, generates duplicate processing attempts.
+We'll explore this topic soon, but first -- distributed transactions!